danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="payments.sendPaymentForm.html" name="payments.sendPaymentForm">Send compiled payment form: payments.sendPaymentForm</a>

 * <a href="account.sendConfirmPhoneCode.html" name="account.sendConfirmPhoneCode">Send confirmation code to cancel account deletion, for more info click here »: account.sendConfirmPhoneCode</a>

+* <a href="messages.sendBotRequestedPeer.html" name="messages.sendBotRequestedPeer">Send one or more chosen peers, as requested by a keyboardButtonRequestPeer button: messages.sendBotRequestedPeer</a>

 * <a href="phone.saveCallDebug.html" name="phone.saveCallDebug">Send phone call debug data to server: phone.saveCallDebug</a>